 Neurotransmitter Turnover Due to Coffee Caffeine and Its Impact on Depression

 When it comes to the impact of coffee caffeine on depression, understanding neurotransmitter turnover is essential.
 Caffeine’s effects on serotonin, dopamine, and noradrenaline play a significant role in mood regulation and mental well-being.
-By positively influencing these neurotransmitters, coffee caffeine may offer some relief from depressive symptoms.
+By positively influencing these neurotransmitters, coffee Caffeine may offer some relief from depressive symptoms.

 • Boosting serotonin production